Kestrel Class 2023 - 2024

 SEND Teaching Assistant: Mrs Dean

-PPA Cover Teacher: Mrs Chastney on Monday afternoons
+PPA Cover Teacher: Mrs Chastney on Tuesday afternoons

 Together, we work hard to create a classroom environment which inspires confidence and a love of learning.
 Our learning is theme-based and this is reflected in the look and feel of our classroom.
 From surviving Prehistory to flying over France, we use our Geography, History and Art topics to draw together our other learning.